erw-1/taskTru/README.md

 # taskTru

-**taskTru** is a WinForms utility that lets you make open windows click-thr.
+**taskTru** is a WinForms utility that lets you make open windows click-through, topmost and transparent.

 ![Screenshot of taskTrough UI](https://raw.githubusercontent.com/erw-1/taskTru/main/screenshot.png)